If you are contemplating purchasing a chinchilla, you probably have questions such as if a chinchilla can climb or not.

 It’s only this expensive due to the size and the mere fact that it needs to support your chinchilla climbing and jumping for hours at a time.

-Chinchillas Love to Climb, Should Climb and Will Continue to Climb
+Chinchillas Love to Climb Should Climb and Will Continue to Climb

 When you think of a chinchilla and how you should provide an excellent home for them.

-Think one thing.
+Think about one thing.

-Vertical is the key with chinchillas.
+Vertical is the key to chinchillas.

 Tall cages and plenty of space to climb is essential.